-- Shown Their Work: Sometimes hard to tell from the real Roman Empire.
+- Showing Their Work: Sometimes hard to tell from the real Roman Empire.
 They even pronounce Latin as correctly as they can according to current academic thought.
 Caesar himself lampshades this by pointing out how, regarding the inaccuracies, the Legion at that point is more akin to the barbarians of Gaul, which makes the need for forging a New Rome out of New Vegas all the more crucial for him.

-- The Spartan Way: The Legion have no problem with using child soldiers against their enemies.
+- The Spartan Way: The Legion has no problem with using child soldiers against their enemies.

 - Visionary Villain: While on the surface they look and act similar to the raiders of the Capital Wasteland, any length of talking with the higher ups (especially Caesar) will show that while the low-level grunts might be thugs looking for plunder, the leadership have vastly greater ambitions than being just another group of warlords.
 They want to remake the world in their image, and they have a surprising amount of planning in place to do just that.